jayenashar/configs/README.md

 *   loads your .bashrc, if you are running bash and you have a .bashrc
 *   prepends ~/bin to your path, if you have ~/bin
 *   disables beeps if you are logging into a graphical display
-*   sets less (a file viewer) to allow colors and allow you to search case-insensitively
+*   sets less (a file viewer) to allow colors, default to search case-insensitively, and display utf-8 characters

 #### Special Installation Instructions